Center for Information Technology Services

 b.
 All other (General) users will now only have to change their passwords once per year.

-3. Requiring highly privileged users to access central enterprise systems via a secure Virtual Private Network (VPN) which means accessing systems from on or off campus.
+3. Requiring highly privileged users to access central enterprise systems via a secure Virtual Private Network (VPN).

 This plan has been developed, approved, and is being implemented.